freek1/trading-agents/README.md

 We will show by means of experimentation the benefit that different trading behaviors can have on an artificial society by the survival rates in different environmental conditions.

 Research questions:
-- How is the survival rate of a pre-historic society affected by the ability to trade?
+- How is the survival rate of a simulated pre-historic society affected by the ability to trade?
 - How do different trading mechanisms and a centralized marketplace affect the survival rate?

 ## Research